 Mediation can help in many different situations.
 You can come to mediation whether the issue has already been filed in court or not.

-Going through a divorce can difficult and the thought of taking personal issues to trial makes it worse.
+Going through a divorce or an allocation of parental responsibilities case can be difficult and the thought of taking personal issues to trial makes it worse.
 We can work with both parties to resolve disagreements in a collaborative and peaceful manner.

 Parenting Plans